Fentanyl Addiction: Symptoms, Risks, Effects, Treatment

 What Is Fentanyl Addiction?

 Fentanyl addiction is a prolonged use or abuse of the opioid fentanyl characterized by an insatiable craving for the drug despite its negative repercussions.
-It’s a mental health disorder that can wreak havoc on an individual’s life, which makes understanding and addressing fentanyl addiction a priority.
+It’s a mental health disorder that wreaks havoc on an individual’s life, making understanding and addressing fentanyl addiction a priority.
+Fentanyl, a synthetic opioid pain medication, serves as a relief for those struggling with severe pain, such as post-surgery or advanced cancer patients.

+Its potency surpasses that of heroin by 50 times and morphine by 100 times.
 This potency contributes to its effectiveness as one of the opioid analgesics to treat severe pain.
-Yet, this same potency also harbors a potential pitfall, paving the way to a grim addiction to fentanyl and other opioids.
-The pleasure derived from fentanyl use, coupled with its potency, can rapidly ensnare individuals in the cycle of addiction.
+Yet, this same potency harbors a potential pitfall, paving the way to a grim addiction to fentanyl and other opioids.
+The pleasure derived from fentanyl use, coupled with its potency, rapidly ensnares individuals in the cycle of addiction.

 How Addictive Is Fentanyl?